Geodesic clustering of zeros of Eisenstein series for congruence groups: Convergence speed and angular equidistribution

 \subsection{Case 2: $\boldsymbol{a=\pm b}$}

 Since the case $a=b=0$ is already known by the work of Rankin and Swinnerton-Dyer \cite{RSD}, we will assume that $a,b$ are not simultaneously 0.
-Since $a=\pm b$, then $u_A=u_B$.
-Now, recall from the previous subsection that $w_1= u_Bu_A^{-1}=1$ and $w_2= u_{A-B}u_A^{-1}$, so that $C_1$ is the unit circle.
+As $a=\pm b$, we have $u_A=u_B$.
+Recall from the previous subsection that $w_1= u_Bu_A^{-1}=1$ and $w_2= u_{A-B}u_A^{-1}$, so that $C_1$ is the unit circle.
 We will use a change of sign argument to show that most of the zeros of $E_k^{a,b}$ lie in the unit circle.
 Afterwards, we deal with the zeros close to $C_2$ by again using a Rouché type argument, and we shall see that our lower bound for $\#Z_k^{a,b}$ is better in this case.